Lanchon/REPIT/README.md

 valid partition `<conf>` values: `[<size>(G|M)|same|min|max][+[keep|wipe][+[ext4|vfat|f2fs|swap|raw]]]`

-the defaults are device-dependent. please look inside your device's configuration file for more information. for configuration samples please see [the i9100 section] (#galaxy-s2-samples) below.
+the defaults are device-dependent. please look inside your device's configuration file for more information. for configuration samples please see [the i9100 section](#galaxy-s2-samples) below.

 ##### Partition Data
 - `keep`: retain the data in the partition. if the partition needs to be moved or resized, this option usually makes the operation significantly slower, even if the partition is mostly empty.